SRAF: Stealthy and Robust Adversarial Fingerprint for Copyright Verification of Large Language Models: Experiment

 \subsubsection{Stealthiness}

-To evaluate the stealthiness of the fingerprints, we measure the Log PPL of the adversarial prompts using the GPT-2 tokenizer.
-A lower perplexit indicates that the token sequence follows the statistical patterns of natural language, making it more difficult for perplexity-based defense filters to detect.
-Figure \ref{fig:ppl_comparison} presents the perplexity distribution of SRAF compared to natural language (NL) prompts and existing adversarial fingerprinting baselines, ProFLingo \cite{10735575} and TRAP \cite{gubri-etal-2024-trap}.
+Stealthiness is crucial for model fingerprinting because if a trigger is easily identifiable as an anomalous query, adversaries can simply filter it out to evade ownership verification.
+Perplexity (PPL) is a standard metric widely used to evaluate the stealthiness of such inputs \cite{xuCTCCRobustStealthy2025,xuEverTracerHuntingStolen2025}.
+A lower perplexity indicates that the token sequence closely follows the statistical patterns of natural language, making it harder for perplexity-based defense mechanisms to detect.

+To demonstrate the effectiveness of our Perplexity Hiding technique, we measure the Log PPL using the GPT-2 tokenizer.
+We compare the trigger sets optimized by our method against existing baselines (TRAP \cite{gubri-etal-2024-trap} and ProFLingo \cite{10735575}), the standard \texttt{Base (64)} optimization without joint optimization, and the original Natural Language (NL) prompts.

-\textbf{Comparison with Baselines:} Existing methods like TRAP and ProFLingo exhibit significantly elevated perplexity levels, with Log PPL values mostly clustering in the high range of 7 to 10.
-These high-entropy sequences appear as statistical anomalies and are easily flagged by detection systems. \textbf{Comparison with Natural Language:} In contrast, SRAF demonstrates a substantial reduction in perplexity.
-As shown in the red cluster, SRAF's distribution largely overlaps with the Natural Language baseline.
-This indicates that our fingerprints maintain a high degree of naturalness.
+As shown in Figure \ref{fig:ppl_comparison}, existing methods (TRAP and ProFLingo) and the \texttt{Base (64)} without joint optimization exhibit significantly elevated perplexity levels, with Log PPL values clustering in the anomalous high range of 7 to 10.
+In contrast, SRAF with Perplexity Hiding demonstrates a substantial reduction in perplexity.
+Its distribution (the red cluster) largely overlaps with the Natural Language baseline.
+This confirms that embedding the adversarial tokens within a Markdown table structure effectively lowers PPL, making the trigger more aligned with natural language in terms of the model's statistical comprehension.